rdebath/Brainfuck/README.md

   * ruby
   * tcl
   * s-lang
-  * sh -- Bourne shell without bash extensions, not Unix v7 but later should be fine. -- *deoptimised*
+  * sh -- Bourne shell without bash extensions, not Unix v7 but later should be fine.
   * v7sh -- Bourne shell from Unix v7. -- *deoptimised*

   Most are heavily optimised (for Brainfuck) and most work in both 8 bit and the native size of the generated code.